Lawrence Livermore National Laboratory: Plutonium research

 LLNL conducts research into the properties and behavior of plutonium to learn how plutonium performs as it ages and how it behaves under high pressure (e.g., with the impact of high explosives).
 Plutonium has seven temperature-dependent solid allotropes.
 Each possesses a different density and crystal structure.
 Alloys of plutonium are even more complex; multiple phases can be present in a sample at any given time.
-Experiments are being conducted at LLNL and elsewhere to measure the structural, electrical and chemical properties of plutonium and its alloys and to determine how these materials change over time.
-Such measurements will enable scientists to better model and predict plutonium's long-term behavior in the aging stockpile.
+Experiments are conducted at LLNL and elsewhere to measure the structural, electrical and chemical properties of plutonium and its alloys and to determine how these materials change over time.
+Such measurements enable scientists to better model and predict plutonium's long-term behavior in the aging stockpile.

 The Lab's plutonium research is conducted in a specially designed facility called the SuperBlock, with emphasis on safety and security.
 Work with highly enriched uranium is also conducted there.
 In March 2008, the National Nuclear Security Administration (NNSA) presented its preferred alternative for the transformation of the nation's nuclear weapons complex.
 Under this plan, LLNL would be a center of excellence for nuclear design and engineering, a center of excellence for high explosive research and development, and a science magnet in high-energy-density (i.e., laser) physics.
 In addition, most of its special nuclear material would be removed and consolidated at a more central, yet-to-be-named site.

 On September 30, 2009, the NNSA announced that about two thirds of the special nuclear material (e.g., plutonium) at LLNL requiring the highest level of security protection had been removed from LLNL.
 The move was part of NNSA's efforts initiated in October 2006 to consolidate special nuclear material at five sites by 2012, with significantly reduced square footage at those sites by 2017.
-The federally mandated project intends to improve security and reduce security costs, and is part of NNSA's overall effort to transform the Cold War era "nuclear weapons" enterprise into a 21st-century "nuclear security" enterprise.
+The federally mandated project intended to improve security and reduce security costs, as part of NNSA's overall effort to transform the Cold War era "nuclear weapons" enterprise into a 21st-century "nuclear security" enterprise.
 The original date to remove all high-security nuclear material from LLNL, based on equipment capability and capacity, was 2014.
-NNSA and LLNL developed a timeline to remove this material as early as possible, accelerating the target completion date to 2012.
+NNSA and LLNL then developed a timeline to remove this material earlier, and accelerated the completion date to 2012.